monero-project/monero/README.md

 X's indicate that these details have not been determined as of commit date, 2017-09-20.

-## Monero release staging schedule and protocol
+## Release staging schedule and protocol

-Approximately 3 months prior to a Network Consensus Protocol Upgrade, a branch from Master will be created with the new release version tag.
+Approximately 3 months prior to a network consensus protocol upgrade, a branch from Master will be created with the new release version tag.
 Pull requests that address bugs should then be made to both Master and the new release branch.
-Pull requests that require extensive review and testing (generally, optmizations and new features) should *not* be made to the release branch.
+Pull requests that require extensive review and testing (generally, optimizations and new features) should *not* be made to the release branch.

 ## Installing Monero from a package